September 19, 2020

 After a string of attempts to save face, I finally decided to let the tears flow.
 If I had learned anything throughout the grief journey, I knew that grief and all of its varied expressions — in my case, crocodile tears, puffy eyes, and headaches — always wins.
 So I simply surrendered to the moment and about 10 minutes later, I regained my composure.

 Don’t get me wrong though!
 I questioned why the Lord flooded my mind with that specific memory.
 Yet I focused on other beautiful and far less traumatic memories of moments spent with my mom.
+You can also avail addiction treatment Richmond Virginia in case of alcohol addiction as that can help you to overcome trauma.
 And boy, there were so many!
 This eventually brought a smile to my face.